Is it just me, or does the concept of learning how to design a website sound scary?

 Take a deep breath, I’m here to help.

-I’m going to show you how to design a website that puts all of these confusing concepts like visuals, functionality, and layout into one easy to digest post that explains not only the “how’s”, but also the “why’s” behind web design.
+Now that you’ve decided you want to make a website, I’m going to show you how to design a website that puts all of these confusing concepts like visuals, functionality, and layout into one easy to digest post that explains not only the “how’s”, but also the “why’s” behind web design.

 - The Main Goal of Web Design: User Experience